konsumer/brunch-daydrunk/README.md

 I use this on [Heroku](http://www.heroku.com/) for a nice local build & reload dev server, and it builds itself on deploy.
 With simple modification you can easily use it with [AppFog](https://www.appfog.com/) & other deployment methods, too.

+You can see a demo of it running, [here](http://brunch-daydrunk.herokuapp.com/).

 ## opinionated

 I have opinions on things.
 These opinions are related to performance, ease-of-use, and other factors.
 You can use this skeleton if you don't share all those opinions, but you will have to change stuff around.
 I like using the underlying web-tech, for the most part.
 I like structure & reusability, and hate repeating myself.
 I kept [notes](https://github.com/konsumer/brunch-daydrunk/wiki), just in case you aren't super-familiar, but don't mind my opinions.